helq/pinyin-beginners-anki-deck/README.md

 Download
 --------

-I recommend you download this deck from [the Ankiweb webpage][deckankiurl], or if you are feeling adventurous you can keep reading ;)
+I recommend you to download this deck from [the Ankiweb webpage][deckankiurl], or if you are feeling adventurous you can keep reading ;)

 "Compile" Deck